Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 After understanding the concern better, we discussed it for a while to try to determine its possible causes and effects, then, we proposed and discussed possible ways of solving or at least mitigating the concern.

+Try to reach consensus and good enough/pragmatic ways to address each concern.
+Sometimes this means escalating the concern, but we try to focus on our locus of control (agency & autonomy).

 Depending on the specific concern, its discussion resulted in different outcomes for the team (often several of them at the same time):

-* Learning about new concepts (code smells, antipatterns, design principles, patterns, techniques, tools, etc).
+a. <b>Learning about new concepts</b> (code smells, antipatterns, design principles, patterns, techniques, tools, etc).
 Sometimes, the coaches helped the team, and other times the team members taught each other.

-* Reflecting on the current consensus of the team, thus, making it more explicit and transmitting it to everyone.
-ADRs
+b. <b>Reflecting on the current consensus of the team</b>, thus, making it more explicit and transmitting it to everyone.

-* Evolving the current consensus of the team by getting to new agreements or revising old ones.
-ADRs
+c. <b>Evolving the current consensus of the team</b> by getting to new agreements or revising old ones.

-* Detecting caring work to be done that we described as <b>caring tasks</b>.
-The caring tasks were recorded in a different board.
+d. <b>Detecting caring work to be done</b>.
+The detected caring work was recorded and described in <b>caring tasks</b> that we collected in a different board.
 They might be very varied depending on the nature of concerns that originated them.
 Some consisted of research in the form of <b>experiments</b><a href="#nota10"><sup>[10]</sup></a>, others resulted in internal training, and others were efficiency improvements of any kind (paying technical debt in code, infrastructure or architecture, writing documentation, improving the ubiquitous language, etc).
 Anything that we needed to keep our system healthy.

 <figure>
 <img src="/assets/ConcernsOutcomes.png"